wiresnips/owndir/docs/api.md

 Alias of `fsNode.walk('/')`

 ### `router: Router`
-  Note: this is a server-only property. http://expressjs.com/en/4x/api.html#router
+  Note: this is a server-only property, intended for internal use. http://expressjs.com/en/4x/api.html#router